Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 Observations:

 - Overall very similar to `u64`.
+- descending shows a large regression for N > 1e2 despite performing exactly the same number of comparisons and using very similar run detection code.
+Again, this effect does not reproduce on Firestorm.
 - random_p5 sees a minor improvement for N > 1e5, in contrast to `u64` which sees parity in that range.
 This can be explained by a subtle code-gen difference on x86 in the BlockQuicksort derived partition implementation in std_unstable.
 LLVM doesn't generate the same efficient `adc` instructions for signed integers, that it will for unsigned integers, in the context of block offset generation.
 This also explain the overall improvement across all patterns compared to `u64`.

 ##### string